macauley-curtis/hmcts-dev-challenge/README.md

 There is minor data validation on entries for the drop down options and the due date.

-Finally a task may be delated by use of the `del` button.
+Finally a task may be delated by use of the `delete` button.